prashantgautam96/recommendationEngine/README.md

 The dataset comprises a rich collection of movie ratings and metadata, which is pivotal for the recommendation engine.
 Access the dataset here.

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 If you have suggestions or improvements, please fork the repository, create a feature branch, and submit a pull request.

 ## Future Work
 We aim to continuously improve MRE by: